“Don’t think. Feel. It is like a finger pointing out to the Moon, don’t concentrate on the finger or you will miss all that heavenly glory.” Bruce Lee

 He turned to the student and said, “What was that, an exhibition?
 You need emotional content.”

-I believe that what he was saying to the boy is that there is little if any value in doing something purely for the sake of doing it.
 The emotional content he was referring to was his way of saying that you have to put feeling into your actions if you are to achieve your goal.

 That may sound as simple as it does obvious but when it comes to presenting and public speaking how often do you attend forums where it feels to you as though the speaker: